 The Utah Recess Guidance is a set of recommendations for when elementary school students should stay indoors for recess based on current air quality.

-The Guidance aligns with the EPA AQI Recommendations and links indoor recess recommendations to PM2.5 levels, which is the air pollutant of main concern during winter months.
+The Guidance aligns with the Utah Department of Environmental Quality Recommendations and links indoor recess recommendations to PM2.5 levels, which is the air pollutant of main concern during winter months.
 The Guidance also takes into account students with respiratory symptoms or pre-existing respiratory conditions who may be more sensitive to poor air quality than their peers.

 The Utah Asthma Program hosted the third Air Quality and Health Summit on June 2016.
 The Summit was attended by 53 participants representing 27 different stakeholder organizations (including schools, health scientists, health care professionals, advocacy groups, and parent groups).
 During the Summit, presentations from state and national partners were shared on the following topics:

-After the presentations and resulting discussion, the Summit attendees determined to update the Utah Recess Guidance to better align with the EPA AQI recommendations and meet the needs of Utah communities.
+After the presentations and resulting discussion, the Summit attendees determined to update the Utah Recess Guidance to better align with the Utah Department of Environmental Quality recommendations and meet the needs of Utah communities.
 Everyone has a different sensitivity to poor air quality.
-The EPA recommendations are based off 24 hour exposure average to PM2.5 and recommendations are written for adults.
+The Environmental Protection Agency recommendations are based off 24 hour exposure average to PM2.5 and recommendations are written for adults.
 The Utah Recess Guidance is meant for 20-30 minute outdoor recess exposure among children.

 "Recess Guidance has been critical in helping me know how to help our students stay healthy and safe.
 Thank you for your support!"